prtkgpt/questdb.io/docs/packages/docker.md

 it.
 Once stopped, the container will be removed and the data deleted.
 :::

-#### Ports & security

-QuestDB requires that you open ports to allow for interactions with the HTTP server and the Postgres wire.
-If you do not want to open either of these ports, you can alter the [port options](#-p-ports).
-However doing so may limit your interaction with QuestDB.

 ### Run as a container

 #### Create a container